typestack/class-validator/README.md

 * added support of special tokens in validation messages
 * added support of message functions in validation options
 * added support of custom decorators
+* if no groups were specified, decorators with groups now are being ignored

 **0.3.0**